backtrace-labs/backtrace-morgue/README.md

  * symbol:post - Enable symbol uploads with the specified API token.
  * error:post - Enable error and dump submission with the specified API token.
  * query:post - Enable queries to be issued using the specified token.
- * object:get - Enable fetching of objects with the specified token.

 Multiple capabilities can be specified by using `--capability` multiple times or using a comma-separated list.